This website is best viewed in a browser that supports web standards.

 Parents may visit the student on Sunday.
 This is a day which has a more relaxed schedule.
 Knowing that parents and close family can visit on Sunday makes it easier to overcome the feeling of homesickness.

 The most effective way of dealing with homesickness is to keep busy and involved in engaging activities.
 Also the participants may help overcome their homesick feelings by interacting and socializing with other participants, the counseling group or counselor, or their family RT.
 Often sharing one's feelings may create support from others, as well as support for others.
-We also recommend that students email or call their parents, and it also helps to realize that all students will go on a "Home Visit" the third weekend, so the separation is not "permanent."
+We also recommend that students email or call their parents, and it also helps to realize that all students will go on a "Home Visit" the third or fourth weekend, so the separation is not "permanent."

 The UBMS summer session is six weeks long and is the very heart of the program.
 During the school year following the summer session, participants attend their own schools and take math and science classes so that they will be prepared to attend college and be successful.
 During the school year participants will also meet with their mentor, will work on a project of their choosing (approved by the UBMS staff) with the guidance of their mentor.
 Students and their mentors may earn a stipend during the school year based on these activities.